Installing the Apache Web Server

 Graphical Browser

 To view the default web page using a regular web browser, like Firefox, Chrome, Safari, Edge, or etc., you need to get your server's public IP address.
-To do that, log into the Google Cloud Console.
-In the left hand navigation panel, hover your cursor over the Compute Engine link, and then click on VM instances.
+To do that, log into the Google Cloud Console click on the Compute Engine link, and then click on VM instances.
 You should see your External IP address in the table on that page.
 You can copy that external IP address or simply click on it to open it in a new browser tab.
-Then you should see the graphical version of the Apache2 Ubuntu Default Page.
+If successful, you should see the graphical version of the Apache2 Ubuntu Default Page.

-Note that most browsers nowadays may try to force HTTPS mode, and they also often hide the protocol from the URL.
+Note that most browsers nowadays try to force a secure HTTPS mode.
 If your web page is not loading, make sure your URL is http://IP-ADDRESS and not https://IP-ADDRESS.

 Please take a moment to read through the text on the default page.
-It provides important information about where Ubuntu stores configuration files and what those files do, and the document root, which is where website files are stored.
+It provides important information about where Ubuntu stores configuration files, what those files do, and the document root, which is where website files are stored.

 Create a Web Page